CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 ## Supernet Structure Design

-For each ShuffleNasBlock, four choice blocks were explored, ShuffleNetBlock-3x3 (SNB-3), SNB-5, SNB-7 and ShuffleXceptionBlock-3x3 (SXB-3).
+For each `ShuffleNasBlock`, four choice blocks were explored, `ShuffleNetBlock-3x3 (SNB-3)`, `SNB-5`, `SNB-7` and `ShuffleXceptionBlock-3x3 (SXB-3)`.
 Within each block, eight channel choices are avialable: `[0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] * (BlockOutputChannel / 2)`.
-So each ShuffleNasBlock explores 32 possible choices and there are 20 blocks in this implementation, counting for totaly 32^20 design choices.
+So each `ShuffleNasBlock` explores `32` possible choices and there are `20` blocks in this implementation, counting for totaly `32^20` design choices.

 We also applied the SE, ShuffleNet V2+ SE layout and the MobileNet V3 last convolution block design in the supernet.
-Finally, the supernet contains 15.4 Million trainable parameters and the possible subnet FLOPs ranges from 336M to 1682M.
+Finally, the supernet contains `15.4` Million trainable parameters and the possible subnet FLOPs ranges from `336M` to `1682M`.

 ## Supernet Training